Bit1100/Fully_Responsive_Webpage/README.md

 4. Dynamically rendered all the images, which implies images are optimised by webpack.

-5. Intersection Observer has been introduced.

-6. DOM Attributes such as children, firstElementChild, etc. have been injected while dealing with Intersection Observer.

-7. Used .env.development and .env.production files for the Code Reusablility and environment determination.
+5. Used .env.development and .env.production files for the Code Reusablility and environment determination.

+6. Handle the 404 error when refreshing page on gh-pages